trackabout/login-ad/login-ad.md

   * **TrackAbout Mobile 7**: Users can pause a POD-Style Delivery (POD) during asset scanning.
 The delivery is saved and can be resumed later.
   * **TrackAbout Web**: This feature now supports visibility and integration for paused deliveries.

- 		- **Order Planning**: Paused delivery orders are visible in the Order Planning page, allowing administrators to

-          plan and schedule deliveries that span multiple days.
+		• **Order Planning**: Paused delivery orders are visible in the Order Planning page, allowing administrators to plan and schedule deliveries that span multiple days.

- 		- **Verified Orders API**: Integrations can now optionally receive paused delivery records through the Verified

-          Orders APIs, providing visibility into incomplete deliveries when required.
+&nbsp;		• **Verified Orders API**: Integrations can now optionally receive paused delivery records through the Verified Orders APIs, providing visibility into incomplete deliveries when required.

 * **Certificate of Analysis (COA) and Certificate of Conformance (COC) Enhancements:** TrackAbout now provides expanded flexibility for generating, grouping, and distributing Certificates of Analysis (COA) and Certificates of Conformance (COC).
 These updates support multiple approval workflows and simplify certificate management.

-  * **TrackAbout Mobile 7**:
+	**• TrackAbout Mobile 7**:

-      		- **Instrument Selection Updates:** Available analytic instruments during Analysis are based on the analyte rule for that product and location.
+&nbsp;		• **Instrument Selection Updates:** Available analytic instruments during Analysis are based on the analyte rule for that product and location.

-* **TrackAbout Web:** Users can generate and manage COAs and COCs directly from the appropriate system records.
+	• **TrackAbout Web:** Users can generate and manage COAs and COCs directly from the appropriate system records.

- 		- **Manual COA Generation**: Allows COAs to be generated from Analysis, Approval, and Delivery records.
+&nbsp;		• **Manual COA Generation**: Allows COAs to be generated from Analysis, Approval, and Delivery records.

- 		- **Manual COC Generation:** Allows COCs to be generated from Fill and Delivery records.
+&nbsp;		• **Manual COC Generation:** Allows COCs to be generated from Fill and Delivery records.

- 		- **Expanded COA and COC Template Support:** Added expanded support for COA and COC templates to better meet client documentation needs.
+ 		• **Expanded COA and COC Template Support:** Added expanded support for COA and COC templates to better meet client documentation needs.

-        	- **Automatic Emailing:** Enables automatic emailing of COAs and COCs to customers during Delivery.
+        	• **Automatic Emailing:** Enables automatic emailing of COAs and COCs to customers during Delivery.

-        	- **Automatic COA Generation:** Enables automatic COA generation based on lot approval requirements.
+        	• **Automatic COA Generation:** Enables automatic COA generation based on lot approval requirements.

 * **TrackAbout Mobile 7 » Delivery » Proof of Delivery (POD) - Direction Switching:** TrackAbout now allows drivers to switch assets from delivered to return and vice versa during a delivery in TrackAbout Mobile7 from the Review Items screen.

- 		- **TrackAbout Mobile 7 » Delivery » Online POD Receipt Details:** Online Lookup for Delivery with Integrated Order Sync now supports retrieval of all values required for a true and accurate receipt to be printed including Lot Number, Volume, etc.
+* **TrackAbout Mobile 7 » Delivery » Online POD Receipt Details:** Online Lookup for Delivery with Integrated Order Sync now supports retrieval of all values required for a true and accurate receipt to be printed including Lot Number, Volume, etc.

-        	- **TrackAbout Mobile 7 » Delivery » Online POD Use State Validation:** Online Lookup for Delivery with Integrated Order Sync now supports full asset use state validation.
+* **TrackAbout Mobile 7 » Delivery » Online POD Use State Validation:** Online Lookup for Delivery with Integrated Order Sync now supports full asset use state validation.
 Assets in blocked or otherwise invalid use states are rejected when scanned, preventing them from being added to a delivery and helping maintain proper asset control.

 ### Enhancements